-- 11. Success monitoring at all compensation sites shall be conducted in accordance with the current Virginia Water Protection Permit Program Regulation 9 VAC 25-210-10 et. seq. in effect at the time that monitoring begins, with the most recent mitigation guidance found on DEQ's wetlands web page, with the approved final compensatory mitigation plans, and with this permit. - 12.
+- 11. Success monitoring at all compensation sites shall be conducted in accordance with the current Virginia Water Protection Permit Program Regulation 9 VAC 25-210-10 et. seq. in effect at the time that monitoring begins, with the most recent mitigation guidance found on the Department's wetlands web page, with the approved final compensatory mitigation plans, and with this permit. - 12.
 Success monitoring at constructed or restored sites shall be conducted on the frequency and duration stipulated in the approved final compensation plans.
 Success monitoring shall begin at the first full growing season (monitoring year one) following compensation site construction.
 If construction ends before the beginning of the growing season in a particular year, then that year shall be considered as monitoring year one for purposes of success monitoring.
 If construction ends during or after the growing season in a particular year, the following growing season shall be considered as monitoring year one for purposes of success monitoring.
 The growing season for the area in which the compensation is located is defined by the local U.S.D.A Natural Resources Conservation Service or Soil Conservation Service office. - 13.
-If all success criteria have not been met by November 30th of the last monitoring year specified in the approved final compensation plan, or if visual observations conclude that the site has not met the overall restoration goals, corrective actions shall be implemented in accordance with the DEQ-approved corrective action plan.
+If all success criteria have not been met by November 30th of the last monitoring year specified in the approved final compensation plan, or if visual observations conclude that the site has not met the overall restoration goals, corrective actions shall be implemented in accordance with the Department approved corrective action plan.
 Annual monitoring shall continue until two sequential, annual reports indicate that all criteria have been successfully satisfied (e.g., that corrective actions were successful) and the compensation sites have met the overall restoration goals.
 The permittee shall be solely responsible for ensuring that all necessary corrective actions are implemented so that the compensation sites meet the success criteria, as detailed in the final compensation plans.
 Should any significant changes to the compensation sites be necessary, the first full growing season after the changes are complete shall become the new monitoring year one.
-Monitoring shall continue in accordance with the DEQ-approved corrective action plan. - 14.
-Photographic documentation during success monitoring shall be conducted in accordance with the final compensation plans approved by DEQ.
+Monitoring shall continue in accordance with the Department approved corrective action plan.